 Population - Wikipedia

-In biology, a population is all the organisms of the same group or species, which live in a particular geographical area, and have the capability of interbreeding.
-The area of a sexual population is the area where inter-breeding is potentially possible between any pair within the area, and where the probability of interbreeding is greater than the probability of cross-breeding with individuals ...
+In biology, a population is the number of all the organisms of the same group or species, which live in a particular geographical area, and have the capability of interbreeding.
+The area of a sexual population is the area where inter-breeding is potentially possible between any pair within the area, and where the probability of interbreeding is greater than the probability of cross-breeding ...

 Population Clock - Census.gov

 Health statistics on insurance coverage, disability, fertility and other health issues are increasingly important in measuring the nation's overall well-being.

 World Population Clock: 7.7 Billion People (2019 ...